ianbuchanan42/city-navigation-component/README.md

 ## Notes/Thoughts

+- Noticed demo video had click rings on some of the button interactions, decided not to implement since it was not a consistent reaction from the user interaction.
 - Consider implementing responsive layouts for mobile devices (e.g., multi-row support)
 - Future improvements could include:
   - Maximum number of cities limit